S3BzA/COS326-Dockerised-Databases/README.md

 ### ObjectDB

 Object DB is not available on Docker.
 I have downloaded the ObjectDB version 2.9.0 from the official website and stuck that .zip into the `/objectdb` directory with a `Dockerfile` that the `compose.yaml` uses.
-This spins up the objectdb server.
+This spins up the objectdb container.

 ### PostgreSQL

-Requires authentication, which is specified in the `compose.yaml` file.
+Requires authentication, which is specified in the compose.yaml file.
+Additionally, the ./initpg directory contains an init.sql file used to initialize the database with tables, data, enums, etc. This initialization script runs only if PostgreSQL detects that no database already exists.
+This ensures that the database is set up correctly on the first run but does not overwrite existing data on subsequent restarts.

 ### BaseX